Tretinoin

 Breastfeeding

-Furthermore, do not apply tretinoin to the nipple area and make sure the infant’s skin does not come into contact with the areas of skin that have been treated with tretinoin.
-Make sure to wash hands after application of tretinoin.
+Furthermore, do not apply tretinoin to the nipple area, and make sure the infant’s skin does not come into contact with the areas of skin that have been treated with tretinoin.
+Make sure to wash your hands after the application of tretinoin.

 References